GeoscienceAustralia/sar-pyrosar/README.md

 ```bash
 sh run_process.sh
 ```

+# Mount the correct directories in docker

-- WARNING - current setup mounts the /data folder inside the container.
+WARNING - current setup mounts the /data folder inside the container.
 This assumes *all* of the paths where data will be accessed are in the /data folder (e.g. /data/scenes, /data/pyrosar ...).
 If data is stored across multiple folders without a common root folder (such as /data), the run_process.sh script will need to be changed to mount these folders to /data within the container.
+The workflow also mounts the local aws files in the container.

 For example, if scenes are downloaded to /my/path/scenes, and other folders are all in /data the run_process.sh script will look like:
 ```bash